dmbarbour/glas/docs/GlasProg.md

 To support incremental computing and loop fusion, we might need some careful design such that we can isolate dependencies from sequential computations.
 Ideally, our 'procedures' support a fair bit of parallelism internally, and incremental computing within each parallel fragment.
 Some sort of dataflow?

+The glas program model doesn't support first-class functions.
+That is, a function cannot be referenced from data.
+Instead, we use something closer to an additional namespace aligned to the call graph to support .

 ## Design Decisions

 * Built-in Transactions.